Data Management Central: Is your CRM system an integrated part of your team?11 Sep 2023

 Diagnose: What parts of your CRM and data management strategy aren’t working?

-These kinds of issues and questions are signs that you need to make changes to your CRM.
-And your data management processes.
+These kinds of issues and questions are signs that you need to make changes to your CRM and your data management processes.

-Now, you can have set meetings to discuss and diagnose these, but who honestly has the time for that?
+You can have set meetings to discuss and diagnose these, but who honestly has the time for that?
 It’s better if you make these kinds of questions part of your regular departmental meetings.

 For example, we were having issues with a certain task being completed that fell right at the end of the sales process.
-So we implemented some workflow to create a reminder for the team to complete it.
+We implemented some workflow to create a reminder for the team to complete it.
 We then included a graph related to all of these tasks into the dashboards we use for our sales meetings.

 This way, while the team are talking about targets and lead generation, we can also talk about how new customer handoffs to the projects team are going.
 And you know what?
 It worked, the tasks get done and no one ever (well, hardly ever) gets named and shamed.